 Not just faith, but love too can move mountains!

 Deep love for his wife, Phaguni Devi, and the willingness to benefit the larger masses inspired him to undertake this impossible task.
-Armed with a chisel, hammer and loads of confidence, he broke the rocks and eased the arduous journey of the villagers from Gehlaur to the Wazirganj town.
+Armed with a chisel, hammer, and loads of confidence, he broke the rocks and eased the arduous journey of the villagers from Gehlaur to the Wazirganj town.

 The people living in the Gehlaur village had to climb across or travel round the rocky mountain to reach Wazirganj which proved fatal and many lost their loved ones.
-One of the victim was Phaguni Devi, the wife of Dashrath Manjhi.
+One of the victims was Phaguni Devi, the wife of Dashrath Manjhi.
 While she was getting lunch for him, crossing this massive mountain, she slipped.
 With no access to nearby medical facilities, she died with severe injuries.
 Manjhi was devastated by this huge loss.

 The Big Action

 To prevent such mishaps and sufferings in the future, Manjhi came up with a brilliant idea.
-He took up the responsibility, started to hammer the rocks and carved a road through it.
+He took up the responsibility, started to hammer the rocks, and carved a road through it.
 It wasn’t a cakewalk for him.
 People abused him, even called him a lunatic, but he didn’t lose patience, stuck to his plan with persistence, and made the impossible possible.